Introduction

 time.

-Like most code, Volleyball mediates between human-readable accounts of the world and
+Volleyball mediates between human-readable accounts of the world and machine-readable models

-logic rules” (Vee 2017, 22).
-While Vee compares the machine-logic structure of code
+vee2017, 22].
+While Vee compares the machine-logic structure of code with its linguistic

-with its linguistic properties, our block programming notation is primarily visual
+properties, our block programming notation is primarily visual and networked rather

 Visualizing logical flow privileges particular machine actions and opens up spaces